 This option is the one that every criminal defense attorney strives for—the dismissal of all charges pending against you.
 If we can convince the prosecution that they have no hope for a conviction, they may agree to drop the charges.
 If that fails, we can inform the judge that insufficient evidence exists to pursue the charges and potentially convince him or her to throw out your case.

 For most clients, this option carries the greatest risk, but it may offer a good chance of success.
 To achieve a conviction, the prosecution must prove every aspect of the case beyond reasonable doubt.
 If you opt to take your case to court, our Delaware County criminal defense attorney will take every possible opportunity to introduce justifiable doubt, disqualify evidence, and argue in your defense.

 The right option in your case will depend on the charges and the circumstances surrounding your arrest.
 However, we can guide you and advise you along the way.

-At the McKenzie Law Firm, P.C., we handle a variety of criminal defense cases.
+At the McKenzie Law Firm, P.C., We Handle a Variety of Criminal Defense Cases

 We offer criminal defense for clients facing drunk driving or DUI charges.
 In addition, we also specialize in the following criminal charges.

 Pennsylvania traffic violations range from minor offenses to serious crimes, depending on the details of the case.
-If convicted, you may lose your license, which will interfere with your ability to work and handle important personal tasks.
+If convicted, you may lose your license, interfering with your ability to work and handle important personal tasks.
 Conviction for a traffic crime can also prevent you from obtaining car insurance in the future.
 For commercial traffic violations, a conviction can threaten your livelihood and interfere with your ability to earn a living.